“And you may find yourself

 How did I get here?”

-I come from London.
 For the first half of my life or so I lived in the North, then South and finally, the center of it.
 For about 15 years or so my wife and I have lived for periods in Los Angeles and London.
 Since then we have traveled extensively.
 Both internationally and perhaps more importantly, domestically, in a quest to find our perfect piece of America in which to settle.
-Unsurprisingly we chose the place we always suspected we would.
-Bozeman, we had always loved and it is less than 150 miles from where Dione was born and grew up.
+We chose Bozeman.

 Dione and I live in small orange house on the south west of Downtown.
 We call it the Pumpkin House.
 We bought a this small but perfectly formed little cottage, that had been painstakingly remodeled by its previous owner.
+We elected to buy less space closer to Downtown rather the more, on the outskirts.
 And we have never regretted that decision.

 The capacity to walk downtown was a prerequisite and we do so often, in almost all weather.
 The streets that form this wonderful network of history offer a charm that has been lost to many small American towns.
 The people that make up the community will, as a rule, smile and acknowledge you as you pass.
 Coming from London that never gets old.